 - Smoothie with 1 apple, 1 cup spinach, 1 banana, 1 tbsp chia seeds, almond milk

-If you are eating a whole foods diet but the glycemic load in one sitting is too high, you will not move the needle on your blood work or your weight.
+If you are eating a whole foods diet but the glycemic load of each meal is too high, it will increase your blood glucose levels and thus, your insulin levels.
+This can make it difficult to move the needle in your blood work and your weight.
 This can lead to weight gain, decreased insulin sensitivity, insulin resistance, pre-diabetes, and eventually even type 2 diabetes.

 How to Improve Insulin Sensitivity

-- Avoid drinking liquid sugar like sodas and sweetened drinks (including ‘diet’ products)
+- Avoid drinking liquid sugar like sodas and sweetened drinks (including ‘diet’ products and juices).

-- Aim for at least 40+ grams of fiber through whole foods sources every day
+- Aim for at least 40+ grams of fiber through whole foods sources.

-- Focus on soluble fiber found in nuts, seeds, non-starchy vegetables, low glycemic fruit and legumes
+- Focus on soluble fiber found in nuts, seeds, non-starchy vegetables, low glycemic fruit like berries and legumes

 - Exercise regularly and move your body whenever possible